Charles Holloway (British Army officer): Destroying forts

 He was nominated commanding royal engineer at Gibraltar in 1807, where he arrived on 13 September.
-In 1809 Holloway reported on the defences of the Strait of Gibraltar including Cadiz, Ceuta and Algeciras.
+In 1809 Holloway reported on the defences of the Strait of Gibraltar including Cádiz, Ceuta and Algeciras.
 On 14 February 1810, and in the following year, with the consent of the Spanish authorities, he demolished by mines the Spanish forts and lines in front of the fortress on the north of the neutral ground of the Gibraltar isthmus to prevent their use by Napoleon's armies.
 The substantial fortifications included Fort Filipe and Fort Barbara which had been designed to prevent the British from invading Spain.
 Holloway became a Colonel in May 1811.

 In 1813 and 1814 there was a fever in Gibraltar which killed three of his servants, Major General Holloway's son lieutenant Charles Holloway and his daughter, Helen Smith, an officer's wife.
 His family had a seven volume diary of his stay in Gibraltar.
 He returned to England in September 1817, and died at Stoke Damerel, Devon on 4 January 1827.
 At his request he was buried with one of his six children at Exeter Cathedral.